jerbear1235/bluechip/removed_dependencies.md

 - Removed from the base repo.
 No clue where this goes? look into auto client gens.
 * github.com/cosmos/ibc-go/v8/modules/core/02-client/client
 - Removed from the base repo.
 No clue where this goes? look into auto client gens.
+* github.com/cosmos/cosmos-sdk/snapshots
+* Removed from the base repo.
+No clue where this goes?
+Think it's deprecated?